vippsas/vipps-recurring-api/v2-to-v3-migration-guide.md

 **Note**: `pricing.type` is an optional field.
 If not provided in the request the type will be defaulted to `LEGACY`.

-Truncated example of request body for the [`draft agreement`][draft-agreement-endpoint] endpoint from V2 and the equivalent in V3:
+Truncated example of request body for the [`POST:/agreements`][draft-agreement-endpoint] endpoint from V2 and the equivalent in V3:

 V2 request body
 ```json